 Stage Three is a little difficult to describe.
 Specific breast features are somewhat arbitrary, and stage differentiation is subject to the professional that is making the judgment.
 Stage three is obviously between stages two and four, and general overall enlargement of the breasts, nipples and areolae occurs.
 Professional experience is usually used to decide where stage three starts and finishes.
-During stage three is when the first menstrual flow (menarche') usually occurs.
+During this stage the breasts will often take the shape of simple cones or funnels.

 Stage Four may often be indicated by the formation of a secondary swelling just under the areolae.
 It is almost as if a second breast bud is developing on the front of the existing breast.
 This can be seen during the early teens, or as late as the early twenty's.

 Stage Five is when the breast is fully matured.
-Changes to the breast will continue to occur throughout the rest of a woman's life, but they will be caused by pregnancy, lactation, weight loss or gain, aging and disease.
+Changes to the breast will continue to occur throughout the rest of a woman's life, but they will be caused by pregnancy, lactation, weight loss or gain, aging and/or disease.